lormaechea/interspeech-2025/README.md

 # Interspeech submission

-### Supplementary materials for anonymous submission to Interspeech 2025
+### Supplementary materials for our submitted paper to Interspeech 2025

 ---